MOUNTAIN BLOG

 Photo: Tred Magill

 And the 'getting lost' happens at the top of Venster Buttress where the path splits and goes both left (correct) or right towards Kloof Corner Ridge, where I once found two German ladies contemplating the chains up there.
-Unfortunately, there was nothing there to inform them.
+Unfortunately, there was nothing there to inform them of the potential danger.

-It would help a lot if Nature Conservation were to mark the bottom of India-Venster and put an additional sign at the top of Venster Butress to mark a path that could otherwise become rather perilous.
+It would help a lot if SANParks were to mark the bottom of India-Venster and put an additional sign at the top of Venster Butress to mark a path that could otherwise become rather perilous.

 India-Venster : Grade B